parbin-12/FlyRank_10X_Solution/README.md

 # PulseLog

-**FlyRank Internship — Backend Track — "Praveen yadav.**
+**FlyRank Internship — Backend Track — Praveen Yadav**

-PulseLog turns raw service logs into an instant, trustworthy status report.
-Point it at a service's events (INFO/WARN/ERROR), and it gives you back uptime-style stats, an AI-written incident summary, and a one-click PDF — the report a backend engineer usually assembles by hand once a week.
+PulseLog takes raw service logs and turns them into a status report you can actually trust.
+You point it at a service's events (INFO/WARN/ERROR), and it hands back uptime-style stats, an AI-written incident summary, and a one-click PDF — basically the report a backend engineer usually has to piece together by hand once a week.

-**The 10x claim:** pulling together "what broke this week and why" from raw logs by hand takes a person roughly **20 minutes** (grep, count, skim, write it up).
-PulseLog produces the same report in **under 2 seconds** (`POST /reports/1` → PDF), and the underlying stats are served **instantly** from cache the rest of the time instead of being recomputed per request.
+**The 10x claim:** doing this by hand — grepping, counting, skimming, writing it all up — takes about **20 minutes**.
+PulseLog spits out the same report in **under 2 seconds** (`POST /reports/1` → PDF), and the stats behind it are served **instantly** from cache the rest of the time instead of being recomputed on every request.

 ## Architecture

-Two small services, on purpose — this is a walking skeleton, not a microservices showcase:
+Two small services, on purpose — this is meant to be a walking skeleton, not a microservices showcase:

 ```
 ┌─────────────────┐         ┌──────────────────────┐